sreekar9601/ml-copilot/README.md

 # ML Documentation Copilot

 An AI-powered assistant for ML infrastructure documentation, specializing in PyTorch, MLflow, Ray Serve, and KServe.
-The system uses a hybrid retrieval approach (semantic + keyword search) with strict citation requirements to provide accurate, source-backed answers.
+The system uses a **two-service architecture** with a lightweight API service and separate ingestion service for optimal performance.

 ## Features